kaminiwalunj/mslearn-fabric/Instructions/Labs/03-delta-lake.md

     The results show two dataframes - one containing the data after the price reduction, and the other showing the original version of the data.

-## Use delta tables for streaming data
+## Task 6 : Use delta tables for streaming data

 Delta lake supports streaming data.
 Delta tables can be a *sink* or a *source* for data streams created using the Spark Structured Streaming API.
 In this example, you'll use a delta table as a sink for some streaming data in a simulated internet of things (IoT) scenario.